Pometia pinnata: Possible benefits and threats

 Residents of the Pacific islands benefit from the fruiting tree.
 They are able to collect the freshly produced fruit from the trees and collect timber for logging and trades.
 Pometia pinnata has a very low invasive potential, and the species spreads and distributes naturally throughout the Pacific Islands.
 The only other possible threat to the species is a risk of defoliation in specific regions of the South Pacific.
 Meaning that its leaves could suffer from a shot-holed appearance.
 It does not necessarily kill the trees, but does occur when the tree is becoming fully mature.

-Mitigation and control
+Protection

-The control and mitigation of the species is fairly easy and straightforward.
+Efforts are made in many tropical countries to maintain high populations of this species.
 Papua New Guinea's constitution protects all aspects of wildlife and nature, including Pometia pinnata.
 In other locations of this species, the trees are protected as well.
 The species is a major resource to its countries of origin and will be protected as an asset.